 - 5. Writing Center Submissions: You will submit at least two of your rough drafts to the writing center for review before you turn in the final copies.
 These submissions will count as part of your lab grade for the class.
 You may email the drafts to the consultants at writingcenter@grayson.edu, or you may go to the Writing Center in person and sit with the consultant.
 Either way, you must submit the consultant's feedback as proof that you received - 6.
 Quizzes & Tests: Quizzes will be multiple choice, true/false, matching, or short answer.
-They will always be taken in Canvas, using Pearson Revel, so you will have immediate feedback on your score. - 7.
-Oral Presentations: You will have a major multimedia project at the end of the semester that will serve as your final exam.
-For 100% on-line courses, you will be required to record your presentation using PREZI or PowerPoint. - 8.
-Essays: Students will do three formal essays on selected topics, using selected strategies.
-These two to three page papers MUST be typed or word-processed.
-Papers must be double-spaced, using a 10 or 12 pt.
+They will always be taken in Canvas, so you will have immediate feedback on your score. - 7.
+Writings: Students will do response writings on selected topics, using selected strategies.
+These one to two page papers MUST be typed or word-processed.
+Responses must be double-spaced, using a 10 or 12 pt.
 Font (Ariel or New Times Roman) and must follow MLA format guidelines referenced in the class and in your handbook.
 The essay must have your name, the course, the date, and my name on the left hand side of the first page.
 After my name, you should have a unique title that is centered.
 Your last name and page number should go at the top right-hand side of each subsequent page.
 Each essay must have an effective thesis statement found at the end of the first paragraph of the essay.
 Each essay should be carefully organized and thoughtfully supported.
 You must use citations and do them properly in each of the essays.
-Each essay must have a Works Cited page at the end (with the proper page number at the top).
+Each essay must have a Works

+- Cited page at the end (with the proper page number at the top).
 You must follow MLA guidelines for your essays.
-Essays may be submitted early, but late papers will not be accepted. - 9.
+Essays may be submitted early, but late papers will not be accepted. - 8.
 Class Attendance: Academic success is closely associated with regular classroom attendance and course participation in addition to a student's academic performance.
 All successful students, whether on campus or online, are expected to be highly self-motivated, participate in the course, and complete assignments following their professors' instructions.
 Missed lecture notes or assignments are the student's responsibility.
 "Inclass work" CANNOT be made up.
 Missing more than two weeks of class (four class periods), consecutive or not, will be considered excessive, and the student may be counseled to drop the course.
 In addition, missing 20% or more of the class periods will result in losing the 10% attendance/participation grade.
 In certain extenuating circumstances (medical issues, family death, etc.), I may work with students regarding the attendance policy.

 Definition of Plagiarism: Plagiarism is a form of scholastic dishonesty involving the theft of or fraudulent representation of someone else's ideas or words as the student's original work.
 Plagiarism can be intentional/deliberate or unintentional/accidental.
 Unintentional/Accidental plagiarism may include minor instances where an attempt to acknowledge the source exists but is incorrect or insufficient.
 Deliberate/Intentional plagiarism violates a student's academic integrity and exists in the following forms: